Skip to main content

 Step 2: Understand your codebase

 Let's start by having Forge analyze your project.
+Once the command is given, Forge will examine your project structure, dependencies, and patterns.
 Try one of these commands:

-> analyze the architecture of this codebase and identify any potential issues
+Analyze the architecture of this codebase and identify any potential issues

-> what are the main components and how do they interact?
+What are the main components and how do they interact?

-> identify any code smells or areas that need refactoring
+Identify any code smells or areas that need refactoring

-> show me the data flow through this application
+Show me the data flow through this application

-> what testing strategy is currently in place and how can it be improved?
+What testing strategy is currently in place and how can it be improved?

 Step 3: Make your first code change